Ali-Al-Khuwaja/calculator/README.md

 # calculator
-a calculator project to apply my fundamentals skill to use , yep
+a calculator project to apply my fundamentals skill to use